itsmefrances/NYTSpellingBeeSolver/README.md

 # NYTSpellingBeeSolver
 A Python script that takes the letters from the NYT Spelling Bee game and provides all possible solutions.
+See the game here: https://www.nytimes.com/puzzles/spelling-bee

 #This is a command-line tool
 #Download the python script and the words text file into the same directory/location